 [edit]Hiking

-- Climb the rocks.
-There are more than 170 peaks and 600 bolted climbing routes in the area.
+[edit]There are more than 170 peaks and 600 bolted climbing routes in the area.
 You can buy the 2 guidebooks containing almost every route from the local bookstores.
-It is to be noted that there is no option for renting equipment so one should either bring his own or get a climbing guide.
+There is no option for renting equipment so either bring your own or get a climbing guide.

 Eat